otto-de/esi-include-thymeleaf3-dialect/README.md

   Make sure that your Fetch-function handles redirects, as this library does not do it.

+* Set property `esiinclude-thymeleaf-dialect.dialectEnabled`  to `true` so that the esi dialect is actually used

 * Optional: Set property `esiinclude-thymeleaf-dialect.prefixForRelativePath` to `[http|https]://<hostname>` to prefix relative esi:include src urls.

+* Optional: Set property `esiinclude-thymeleaf-dialect.proxyEnabled` to `true` to enable and start a local proxy.
+This proxy sets the header `Access-Control-Allow-Origin` to `*` so that problems with CORS are prevented.

+  The following properties configure the proxy:
+  - `proxyRedirectProtocol` - protocol used for redirects, default is `https`
+  - `proxyRedirectHost`- host where to redirect to
+  - `proxyPort` - port where the proxy is listening, default is `8085`

 # 3. Release Notes